dazyang/KeepMyWord/Project_Diary.md

 ## Documenting progresses and babbles.
-*The loose and chitchat writing in this diary is intentional.The purpose of this dairy is to help me setting daily goals and to launch me into a creative flow.
+*The purpose of this dairy is to help me setting daily goals and to launch me into a creative flow.
 Any important issues/progress will be highlighted in a different style otherwise.*

 :::::::
 **Updated on 4 Jan 1135**